Counseling for Burnout

 It doesn't have to be like that.

-Imagine this… your job is still the chaotic shit show it has always been, but it fulfills you again.
+Imagine this… your job is still the chaotic shit show it always has been, but it fulfills you again.
 Rather than always feeling exhausted, you actually feel refreshed after your time off.
 You can sleep again and you aren’t always on edge and irritated.

 The people in your life outside work respect your needs.
 You aren’t always running around like a chicken with your head cut off.
 And perhaps most importantly, you feel like you actually have time to do stuff outside of work.